brunoton/return-to-consciousness/complete-essay.md

 Modern civilization faces what many observers call a "meaning crisis."
 Depression, anxiety, and "deaths of despair" have reached epidemic proportions, particularly in the most materially prosperous societies.
 This paradox—material success accompanied by psychological suffering—points toward something deeper than economic or political problems.

 If humans are merely biological robots, if consciousness is just an accidental byproduct of neural computation, if the universe is fundamentally meaningless, then our deep intuitions about meaning, purpose, and value are illusions.
 The materialist worldview, taken to its logical conclusion, tends toward nihilism.
-No amount of therapy, medication, or lifestyle intervention can fully address an existential crisis rooted in our fundamental worldview.
+While therapy, medication, and lifestyle interventions can provide significant relief and are valuable tools for addressing mental health conditions, they may have inherent limitations when confronting existential crises rooted in our fundamental worldview.

 Analytic idealism offers a fundamentally different picture.
 Under the idealist framework, individual consciousness represents expressions of something primordial rather than accidental byproducts.
 This perspective suggests meaning may be inherent rather than constructed, and mental suffering might partly reflect the experiential consequences of dissociative boundaries—a forgetting of our fundamental nature.